 “You are made to feel welcome,” says Tina.
 “It’s a nice, relaxing atmosphere to take in some high culture, and a real treat to enjoy an orchestra with your child.”

 As for Carter, he loved the chance to see and hear all the different instruments up close, and was still talking about that when they got home.
 When asked what it was like playing with the Orchestra, he simply said, “Good.”

 Don talked about why music is so important for the MacNeil family.

 “I grew up with music – there were five children in our family and everyone played an instrument (piano, woodwind, brass).
 Carter has quite a few relatives that are into music.
 As an adult, I played sax and clarinet in the Reserves, so music helped pay for my university education.
 It was a big part of growing up, and I want Carter to experience the pleasure of playing music.”

 “It’s a gift for Carter to be able to create this imaginary space,” adds Tina.
 “He becomes the creator of his own little musical world… and when he performs he’s able to share it with other people.

 “We don’t watch a lot of TV.
 Screen time is limited, so music is Carter’s main entertainment at home.
 We started collecting instruments so there are plenty at his disposal: guitar, ukulele, bongos, piano, violin, shaker, and recorder.
-He has started taking music lessons and we want to make sure there is lots of hands-on and it’s fun for him.”
+He has started taking music lessons and we want to make sure there it’s hands-on and fun for him.”

 Carter has also participated in the Symphony’s Musical Munchkins program at the Captain William Spry Library.